 Introducing Rumba Provides an introduction to Rumba and describes the features provided with Rumba.
-Planning Installation and Deployment Describes how to plan a Rumba installation.
-Installing Rumba Describes how to customize, install, and deploy Rumba on Windows with Microsoft Installer.
+Installing Rumba Describes how to install Rumba on Windows with Microsoft Installer.
 Using Rumba Describes how to use the main features of Rumba.
 Using Rumba+ Describes how to use the main features of Rumba+.
 AS/400 Getting Connected Describes how to configure and maintain Rumba AS/400 display and printer connections.
 AS/400 File Transfer Describes the AS/400 file transfer program.
 AS/400 Client Application Describes the AS/400 Client Application which allows you to start and control non-interactive programs on your AS/400 host system without opening a display session.
 Mainframe File Transfer Describes the mainframe file transfer program.
 HP and UNIX File Transfer Describes the HP and UNIX file transfer programs.

-AS/400 and Mainframe Printers Provides an overview of the AS/400 and mainframe printer features.
+AS/400 and Mainframe Provides an overview of the AS/400 and mainframe printer features.

+Printers

+Rumba Telnet Edition Describes how you can use Rumba over TCP/IP to connect to multiple hosts, transfer files, and share host file systems with PCs.

 Automating Rumba Describes how to use macros and scripts to perform automated Rumba tasks.

-Connection Tools Describes the most commonly used Rumba tools: Rumba APPC Configuration utility, Administrator Override File, Rumba AS/400 Communications utility, and Rumba Communication Monitor.
-Diagnostic and Development Tools Describes the Rumba Trace Console, Rumba development tools for .NET, and the Rumba Development Add-in for Visual Studio.
+Connection Tools Describes the most commonly used Rumba tools: Rumba APPC

+Configuration utility, Administrator Override File, Rumba AS/400 Communications utility, and Rumba Communication Monitor.

+Diagnostic and Development Tools

+Describes the Rumba Trace Console, Rumba development tools for .NET, and the Rumba Development Add-in for Visual Studio.

-Additional resources
+Available documentation